 We create an environment where students feel safe and respected by building positive relationships with all stakeholders.
-We attain this goal by promoting a safe, respectful and inclusive student-centered learning environment that is focused on impartial opportunities that fosters academic growth.
+We attain this goal by promoting a safe, respectful and inclusive student-centered learning environment that is focused on impartial opportunities that fosters academic and holistic growth.
 Additionally, we ensure our students understand they are a part of our safe and nurturing learning community.
+Our students are made aware throughout their educational journey that Miami Norland Senior High School is their safe haven and a place where their voices are heard.

 c.
 Describe the schoolwide behavioral system in place that aids in minimizing distractions to keep students engaged during instructional time.
 This may include, but is not limited to, established protocols for disciplinary incidents, clear behavioral expectations, and training for school personnel to ensure the system is fairly and consistently enforced.
+Our school-wide behavior system includes members of our administrative and instructional leadership teams, faculty and staff members, community stakeholders as well as our student body.
+The implementation of the plan includes school wide incentives, interventions and progressive disciplinary measures.
+In addition, information is utilized from alternative to suspensions plans in order to ensure the aforementioned progressive disciplinary measures.